mspector/143-145-Herbert-Rd/incidents/2023-06-01_pipe-liner-failure.md

 - In doing so, they destroyed about 20' of pipe between the entrance of the house and the public sewer.
 - They replaced that pipe (again at no cost to us) and restored functionality.
 - In the process, they removed the two large shrubs from the front lawn area.
-- They plan to shoot the liner again today (2023-06-05).
+- The second attempt to shoot the pipe liner was successful.

 Cost: $530.00 (1-800-got-junk shrub removal)